gruelbox/orko/README.md

     1. Run the worker application by using Run As > Java Application and entering `server ../my-config-worker.yml` as command line parameters.
     1. Run the web application by using Run As > Java Application and entering `server ../my-config-web.yml` as command line parameters.

 You should now be able to call the API entry points.
-Try just navigating to http://localhost:8080/api/exchanges.
+Try just navigating to https://localhost:8080/api/exchanges.

-UI local setup and build
----
 The UI runs as a separate application.
+It is an unejected [create-react-app](https://github.com/facebook/create-react-app) application.
+Everything about it is basically the default:

-1. Install NPM (sudo apt-get install npm) then run npm start in the root folder to start a local dev server.
+1. Install NPM (`sudo apt-get install npm`) then run `HTTPS=true npm start` in the root folder to start a local dev server.
 You can access it at http://localhost:3000.
+When running in Webpack Dev Server, it assumes the backend is at https://localhost:8080.

+Alternatively:

-1. Use npm run build to create a static deployable build you can drop on any static web server.
+1. Use `npm run build` to create a static deployable build you can drop on any static web server.
 1. I deploy it to Heroku using this buildpack (full instructions there): https://github.com/mars/create-react-app-buildpack
 1. When doing so, I ensure to set up API_URL to point to my API instance.

 [Optional] Set up Telegram so you can get notifications.
 ---
-1. Create a Telegram bot using the BotFather: https://core.telegram.org/bots.
+1. Create a Telegram bot using the [BotFather](https://core.telegram.org/bots).
 Note down the API token.
 1. Create a new channel from the Telegram app, and make it public (we'll make it private shortly).
 1. Add your bot as a member of the channel, so it can post to it.
 1. Use the following URL to get the ID of your channel: https://api.telegram.org/YOURBOTID:YOURTOKEN/getChat?chat_id=@YourChannelName
 1. Once you've noted down the channel ID, make your channel private from the app so no-one else can access it (you can't use the above API to ge the IP of a private channel).

-Once you have the connection details, you can set the appropriate section in your local config:#
+Once you have the connection details, you can set the appropriate section in your local config:

 ```
 #telegram: